Spectral invariance and maximality properties of the frequency spectrum of quantum neural networks: Arbitrary Dimensional Sub-Generators

-Because $\Delta B' = \Delta B$, the set $\Delta S'$ also contains all integers $k=1,\ldots,K$.
-However, it would also contain $K+1=s_{j+1}'-s_j$, contradicting the premise that $S$ is a solution to the relaxed turnpike problem where $K$ is maximal over all sets of size $d$.
-Thus, our assumption that there exists an index $j$ with $s_{j+1}-s_j > \binom{d}{2}$ must be false.
-Consequently, the solution $S$ to the turnpike problem must be an element of the candidate set $C$. \end{proof} Note that the size of the candidate set $C$ is $\binom{d}{2}^{d-1}$, making it impractical to iterate over all candidates, even for small $d$.
+Then $C$ contains a solution to the relaxed turnpike problem.
+It can be found by iterating over all $S' \in C$ and returning the set $S$ with the largest $K(S')$. \end{theorem} Note that the size of the candidate set $C$ is $\binom{d}{2}^{d-1}$, making it impractical to iterate over all candidates, even for small $d$.
 For $d=1,\ldots, 8$ we computed all solutions of the relaxed turnpike problem, see Table \ref{tab: solution of the relaxed turnpike problem}.

 Note that in the context of QNNs, $d$ must be a power of $2$.
 For $d \leq 4$ the solutions are also perfect Golomb rulers, so the first case where the maximality in size and the maximality in $K$ differ is $d=8$.